asg5704/gatsby-markdown-viewer/README.md

 ## How
 <div align="center">
-  <p>A major thanks to [Taylor Bryant](https://github.com/taylorbryant) for creating the Gatsby Starter Tailwind, [Gatsby](https://www.gatsbyjs.org) for blazing-fast JAMStack awesomeness, and [TailwindCSS] for an amazing CSS Framework for rapid UI development.
+  <p>A major thanks to <a href="https://github.com/taylorbryant">Taylor Bryant</a> for creating the Gatsby Starter Tailwind, <a href="https://www.gatsbyjs.org">Gatsby.js</a> for blazing-fast JAMStack awesomeness, and TailwindCSS for an amazing CSS Framework for rapid UI development.
 </div>

 ![alt text](https://hmp.me/b7ug "Screenshot of Gatsby Markdown Viewer")